dsainz3/gate-hub/docs/repo_metrics_dashboard.md

 - **Scene/script groupings** – Each auto-entities card filters by entity-id prefixes (`scene.huskers_*`, `script.kiosk_*`, etc.).
 Update the globs to mirror any naming conventions you introduce.
+- **GitHub metrics assets** – Ensure your CI pipeline refreshes `/www/metrics` so the summary sensor and SVG charts stay current.
+The GitHub view falls back to guidance text until the workflow populates `summary.json`.

 ## Kiosk and TV usage